23ewrdtf/notes/Jenkins/README.md

 }
 ```

-### If you want to control if the stage should run or not base on users choice
+### If you want to control if the stage should run or not based on users choice

 ```
 Valid conditionals are: allOf, anyOf, branch, buildingTag, changeRequest, changelog, changeset, environment, equals, expression, isRestartedRun, not, tag, triggeredBy